Fringston/Train/README.md

 - Be able to log in.
 - Be able to get all users from the kafka topic.

 The project is divided into to modules.
-One works as a Web-API and the other is the client-app.
+One acts as a Web-API which has the responsibility to handle all the requests from the client-app and communicate with the kafkaserver and database.
+The other module is the client-application.

+When the API-module is started, it will create a kafka topic called UserTopic.
+This topic will be used to store all the users that are created.
+When a user is created, the user will be sent to the UserTopic.
+And a consumer will be listening to the topic and will save the user to a database.

+There is also another consumer that can be called upon by the user to get all the users from the UserTopic.
+This consumer will then send all the users back to the user.

 ## Installation